jenkinsci/datadog-plugin/CONTRIBUTING.md

 ## Additional Notes

+### Javadoc

+Adding good documentation comments is recommended but not required.
+However, any documentation comments added must be properly formatted.
+We test that these comments are formatted in the `mvn test` phase.
+Alternatively, run `mvn javadoc:jar` to determine if comments are formatted correctly.

 ### Issue and Pull Request Labels

 This section lists the labels we use to help us track and manage issues and pull requests.